Cloudhymns/cloud-hymns-theme/README.md

-# cloud-hymns-theme
+# Cloud Hymns WordPress Theme
-WordPress theme for cloudhymns.com
+WordPress theme for cloudhymns.com.
+It was started using **_s** created from the underscores GitHub repository on November 10, 2017.